Legal

 Frequently Asked Questions

 Is Texas a 50/50 state for property division?
-Texas is a community property state, and while a 50/50 split is common, courts divide property in a "just and right" manner, which can result in an unequal division.
+Texas is a community property state, but Texas Family Code § 7.001 directs courts to divide property in a "just and right" manner, which can result in an unequal division.

 How long do I have to be married to get alimony in Texas?
 Typically you must be married at least 10 years unless there's family violence or disability factors.